FelipeMezzarana/Linkfire_data_engineer_task/README.md

 ### main.py

-Finally, I created the main.py to combine all the previous steps.
+Finally, I created the [main Python program](main.py) to combine all the previous steps.

 The program will run the steps in this order:
 + Run input testes